time-is-ltd/pseudonymization-service/README.md

-# Pseudonymization Service for Google Workspace and Microsoft 365 APIs
+# Pseudonymization Service for Google Workspace and Microsoft Graph APIs

 **Created and Open-sourced by [Time is Ltd.](https://www.timeisltd.com)**